The fecal occult blood test (FOBT) is a lab test used to check stool samples for hidden (occult) blood.

 Typically, occult blood is passed in such small amounts that it can be detected only through the chemicals used in a fecal occult blood test.

 If blood is detected through a fecal occult blood test, additional tests may be needed to determine the source of the bleeding.
-The fecal occult blood test can only detect the presence or absence of blood — it doesn't indicate potential sources of bleeding.
+The fecal occult blood test can only detect the presence or absence of blood — it can't determine what's causing the bleeding.

 Why it's done